 Interview practice

-If you have to interview for a temp or contract role, this can be very helpful in allowing you to practice your interview technique.
-Often the interviews are not as thorough if it is for a short term position, so you will learn how to sell yourself quickly and perfect that all-important first impression.
+If you have to interview for a temp or contract role, this can be very helpful in allowing you to practise your interview technique.
+Often, the interviews are not as thorough if they are for a short-term position, so you will learn how to sell yourself quickly and perfect that all-important first impression.

 What are the drawbacks of temporary work?

-Temporary work is not for everyone and below we look at some of the drawbacks.
+Temporary work is not for everyone, and we look at some of the drawbacks below.

 Lack of job security